 Figure 9.
-Academic year tuition and required fees for full-time, first-time, degree/certificate-seeking undergraduates: 2009-10--2012-13
+Academic year tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: 2010-11 to 2013-14

 NOTE: The tuition and required fees shown here are the lowest reported from the categories of in-district, in-state, and out-of-state.
 N is the number of institutions in the comparison group.